MichaelCurrin/dev-cheatsheets/cheatsheets/git/reset_or_restore.md

 You can also replace instances of `master` with `feature-branch`.

 This is useful if you have local commits on a branch that you haven't pushed.
-Or a rebase a has been done on the remote and you are happy to use that remote and drop local commits.
+Or a rebase has been done on the remote and you are happy to use that remote and drop local commits.

 ## Restore feature branch to remote master